cockroachdb/docs/src/current/v24.1/migration-overview.md

 #### Minimal downtime

-If your application cannot tolerate downtime, then you should aim for a *live migration*.
+If your application cannot tolerate downtime, then you should aim for a "zero-downtime" approach.
 This reduces downtime to an absolute minimum, such that users do not notice the migration.

 The minimum possible downtime depends on whether you can tolerate inconsistency in the migrated data: